 - It is now time to practice mindful hydration; take a mouthful of water and let it flow down your throat slowly.
 Take a deep breath between each mouthful and exhale.
 Recognize the water and appreciate this peaceful ‘now’ moment.
 Should you become distracted, simply shift your focus back to the water and nothing more.
 This last step should take you approximately 60 seconds.

 Perform this exercise every day for six weeks.
-After the sixth week, take the assessment again to measure its impact on your wellbeing and gauge your improvement.
+After the sixth week, take the assessment again to measure its impact on your well-being and gauge your improvement.
 You should see a significant, positive change in both your physical and mental health.
 You may also see a significant improvement in you hydration levels.

 Using a Copper Bottle in Mindful Hydration

 A copper bottle is an excellent tool to use in mindful hydration.
-Our copper bottles are not only beautiful works of art, but excellent for your heath as well.
+Our copper bottles are not only beautiful works of art, but excellent for your health as well.
 In particular, water stored within a copper water bottle will become natural alkaline water which offers a variety of health benefits, including increased energy levels and mental clarity.